B-cell prolymphocytic leukemia: Monoclonal Antibodies

+Ibrutinib

+Ibrutinib is a targeted therapy known as a Bruton's tyrosine kinase (BTK) inhibitor.
+It works by interfering with signaling pathways that promote the survival and proliferation of B-cells, including malignant B-cells in B-cell prolymphocytic leukemia (B-PLL).
+Recent observational studies have demonstrated that ibrutinib-containing regimens can be effective in treating B-cell prolymphocytic leukemia (B-PLL), specifically improving progression-free survival (PFS) and potentially overall survival (OS) compared to historical data for B-PLL.

 Splenectomy or Radiation Therapy to Spleen

 Patients with splenomegaly (enlarged spleen), unfit for systemic treatment or refractive to chemotherapy may have their spleens removed via splenectomy or undergo splenic irradiation in order to relieve pain, control their symptoms, and allow removal of a major proliferative focus and tumour bulk in this disease.

 Splenic irradiation has been used in the treatment.

 Stem Cell Transplantation

 A stem cell transplant is a procedure that uses highly specialized cells called hematopoietic stem cells to replace bone marrow that contains the leukemia.
 This procedure should be considered in younger patients that have responded well to initial treatments because the progression and spread of this disease is inevitable.
 However, stem cell transplantation is a high-risk procedure, with significant morbidity and mortality rates.
 Furthermore, it is often not a feasible option due to the presence of other systemic diseases/conditions.